-Enjoy your day full of rides and fun at Adventureland (make sure you grab your discount code), then catch the fireworks show afterward.
+Enjoy your day full of rides and fun at Adventureland (make sure you check our tips and tricks before you go), then catch the fireworks show afterward.
 This year catch Summer’s On! ft.
 Uncle Kracker with a free concert on the boulevard in the park from 8 to 10 p.m.

 July 10 at 9:30 p.m.